Dominic Smith Preview, Player Props: Nationals vs. Phillies

 Phillies Pitching Rankings

-- The Phillies have the 11th-ranked team ERA across all MLB pitching staffs (4.01).
+- The Phillies have the 10th-ranked team ERA across all MLB pitching staffs (3.99).

-- Sanchez (1-3) gets the starting nod for the Phillies in his 12th start of the season.
-He's put together a 3.39 ERA in 58 1/3 innings pitched, with 53 strikeouts.
+- Wheeler aims for his 10th victory when he makes the start for the Phillies, his 25th of the season.
+He is 9-5 with a 3.56 ERA and 160 strikeouts in 144 2/3 innings pitched.

-- His last time out was on Friday, Aug.
-11 against the Minnesota Twins, when the lefty threw six innings, surrendering two earned runs while giving up six hits.
+- The righty last pitched on Tuesday against the Toronto Blue Jays, when he tossed seven innings, allowing one earned run while giving up three hits.

-- In 11 games this season, the 26-year-old has a 3.39 ERA and 8.2 strikeouts per nine innings, while allowing a batting average of .218 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.